 Cranberry Chutney

 Chutneys are right up my alley so I thought I would give it a go.
-I’ve now evolved that recipe to include flavors and fruits that I love.
+I thought I could give it a tropical spin and add in some mangoes.
+I had some dried cheeries I needed to use up and I added that in too.
 My cranberry, cherry and mango chutney is always a hit at Thanksgiving, even with my husband who usually wants nothing to do with cranberries in any form.
 I make it fresh and serve it warm, but you can make it ahead and serve it at room temperature or even cold.

 Why You’ll Love This Cranberry Chutney Recipe